 - If your store contains items from 9 USD to 999 USD – having a price filter usually does not make sense.
 That might sometimes be the case when you sell phones (900 USD and up) and phone cases (9-19 USD).

 Color options make sense if applied to a minimal range of items: phone and laptop cases, or art equipment.
 Furthermore adding the filter is not applicable if there are multiple colors within one product such as book covers which have red on them (for example).

 Weight filter makes sense in sporadic cases.
 Usually, weight directly relates to a shipping price, but the shipping price is visible in the last checkout steps.
 So it might not make sense to add it to the frontend.

 Show the number of matching products – enable this option only if you have 100 or more products in total.
 If numbers are meager (1-9), people will leave your store thinking it is unfinished or not big enough to be trustworthy.

-Show products from subcategories - always enable this option.
+Show products from subcategories – always enable this option.
 I saw a store before that would want this option disabled.
-The more products you will show - the more trustworthy and big your store will be seen.
+The more products you will show – the more trustworthy and big your store will appear.

 Show unavailable, out of stock last – set to yes as it is a nice usability feature.
 Also, your store will look more prominent.

-When thinking about filters, imagine what if you would be a potential customer for this item.
-And sort filters based on priorities.
+When working on filters, imagine yourself as the customer.
+Filters should be sorted by importance so they’re in order from most important to least.
 For example, if you are thinking about a fish tank, then probably your preferences would be:

 In this example, weight and color won’t apply.
-Price makes sense as 3rd option because Liters and Measurements would correlate too much.
+Price makes sense as the third option because Liters and Measurements would correlate too much.
 The cheapest fish tank will be the smallest inside.